BOOKS AND WRITING

 With unpredictable twists and turns, this book is the extraordinary tale of revenge and unexpected love he writes during his stay at Her Majesty’s pleasure.

-“If I could dig up his bones from the grave and chuck them in the river, I would!” a man who will remain nameless with a dog I’d just met told me when I’d asked him about his family.
-He was talking about his late father.
-I was appalled, and I wanted to know more.
+“If I could dig up his bones from the grave and chuck them in the river, I would!” a man told me, talking about his late father.
+I was shocked, and wanted to know more.
 He went on to explain how he’d been left out from his father’s will because of not having any children of his own, in favour of his younger brother who did.
-His solution, my new acquaintance continued, was to scupper that will and contest it once he’d fathered a child of his own, using a sperm-donation surrogacy agency.
-As well as being shocked, I was equally fascinated.
-“This could be a great story for a book,” I remarked, half joking.
+His solution was to scupper that will and contest it once he’d fathered a child of his own, using a sperm-donation surrogacy agency.
+I was fascinated.
+“This could make a great story,” I remarked, half joking.
 “Well, fill yer boots then.
 Go ahead,” he complied.
 “Just leave my name out of it.”

-On my old boat moored conveniently outside a pub on the muddy waters of Wivenhoe, I continued writing up Leslie’s story, imagining how his quest for retribution might continue.
-I knew from my own experiences how complicated some family affairs could be, and I discussed the story’s progress with fellow Wivenhonian David Roberts from Hornet Books during our weekly ‘Book Club’ sessions on that same boat.
-I’d first met David thanks to our mutual love of music.
-Every week we would meet on the Boat For My Potplants to discuss my debut novel’s progress while drinking wine and playing songs mostly from the ‘70’s.
-David mentored me, making welcome suggestions about the characters and plot – but demanding that he could design the cover if Hornet were to publish Muddy Water.
+On my old boat (dubbed ‘A Boat for my Potplants’) moored conveniently outside a pub on the muddy waters of Wivenhoe, I continued writing up Leslie’s story, imagining how his quest for retribution might continue, and I discussed the story’s progress with fellow Wivenhonian David Roberts from Hornet Books during our weekly meet-up there.
+He mentored me, making welcome suggestions about the characters and plot – but demanding that he could design the cover if Hornet were to publish Muddy Water.

 Of course I agreed, and we actually used my daughter Laura for the two slightly different photos (look at her hands on the final cover), taken in my living room under David’s artistic direction.

-And to cap it all, my old friend Joanna Eden (who I used to ‘manage’, and who was the singing teacher for sam Smith), especially wrote and performed her song ‘Muddy Water’ at the book launch.
-It couldn’t get much better, and it’s a beautiful song.
-Listen to it here:
+And to cap it all, my old friend Joanna Eden (who I used to ‘manage’, and who was the singing teacher for Sam Smith), especially wrote and performed her song ‘Muddy Water’ at the book launch.

 HARRY & ME